 The value and uses of freediving has evolved over time.
-Since ancient times, people have relied on freediving in order to the ocean.
 Humans first started freediving to forage the ocean for food and valuable items; that tradition lives on today.
 For example, for the last 3000 years, Japanese female apnea divers known as the Ama collect seaweeds, pearls, and shellfish.
 Freediving continues to be practically beneficial to many cultures around the world.

-When freediving became an official sport, underwater depth and time became a way to measure oneself and push one’s limits.
-Thanks to these freediving athletes, scientists and doctors collected valuable data about the effect freediving’s effect on the body.
-They discovered that freediving is universally safe and natural human beings, contradicting the previously held belief that freediving athletes were doing something extreme or dangerous.
-Freediving courses consolidates all of this collected wisdom- making early progress easily achievable in a few short days.
-Modern recreational freediving is the perfect hobby for travelers- it’s a new exciting experience that brings radically improved water confidence and needs little gear- and subsequently, it’s popularity has exploded worldwide.
-However, freediving isn’t just useful, fun, and beautifully simple; freediving also brings many health benefits – especially for those who practice regularly.
+When freediving became an official sport, the depth one could reach and time one could spend underwater became a way to test one’s power.
+Thanks to the freediving athletes of old, scientists and doctors collected valuable data about the effect freediving has on the body and answered the ultimate question: is freediving bad for your health?
+They discovered freediving is universally safe and natural for human beings, contradicting the previous belief it was extreme and dangerous.
+Freediving courses consolidate all of this collected wisdom — making early progress easily achievable in a few short days.
+Modern recreational freediving is a perfect hobby for travelers: it’s a new exciting experience that radically improves water confidence and demands little gear — and so its popularity has exploded worldwide.
+However, freediving isn’t just useful, fun, and beautifully simple; there are also many health benefits in freediving — especially for those practicing regularly.

 Improve Your Respiratory Health